 A delicious easy Thai green curry paste that tastes just 10 minutes and a blender to make – perfect for batch making and freezing into portions!

 With grocery store-bought curry pastes so easily available, I know you’re probably thinking – why not just use those?
 Well, I’ve always found that store-bought curry paste just doesn’t quite fit the bill.
 And I’m thinking that many of you would agree.
 By making your own Thai green curry paste, you can easily customize ingredients to create the perfect paste for your taste buds, that you will return to time and time again.

 For instance, I know that some people might prefer less heat or more of a particular herb, etc. I’ve used my favorite ratios for this recipe, but feel free to tweak things to your own tastebuds.

 Pulling together this Thai green curry paste recipe takes just 10 minutes to make!
 You pretty much just chuck the ingredients into a blender and blend.
 You could, of course, go old-school with a mortar & pestle if you prefer.
 Next thing you know you have a rich, creamy green curry paste that makes the most delicious curry.
 Plus, this is also naturally gluten-free and a vegan curry paste – replacing fish sauce with soy sauce.

-Not to mention that, with only a few tbsp of green curry paste needed for the meal, this home-made curry paste can be portioned into an ice cube tray and kept in the freezer for 2-3 months in perfect portion sizes!
+Not to mention that, with only a few tablespoon of green curry paste needed for the meal, this home-made curry paste can be portioned into an ice cube tray and kept in the freezer for 2-3 months in perfect portion sizes!
 That way, when you’re feeling like a quick & simple meal, you can simply defrost the paste and even use it with a can of coconut milk if you’re really short on time, for a delicious vegan Thai green curry every single time.

 What is this green curry paste made up of?